samsharman13/samsharman13.github.io/_pages/research.md

 ## Working Papers

-- Succession from Strength: Coups and Autocratic Succession Rules in Sub-Saharan Africa." <a href="/files/SharmanAutocratic_wp.pdf" target="_blank">Manuscript</a>
+- "Succession from Strength: Coups and Autocratic Succession Rules in Sub-Saharan Africa." <a href="/files/SharmanAutocratic_wp.pdf" target="_blank">Manuscript</a>
 - "Succession, Stability, and Sovereign Bonds in Sub-Saharan Africa." <a href="/files/SharmanSuccessionFinance_wp.pdf" target="_blank">Manuscript</a>
 - "The Conditional Importance of the Rule of Law for Foreign Direct Investment in Autocracies" (with Hongbi Choi).
 - "The Mortality Dividend: Leader Deaths and Market Reactions" (with Leon Kockaya).